andreidanila20/LidarSemanticSeg/README.md

 3. python ./visualize.py -d DATASET_PATH -s SECVENTION_NUMBER -p PREDICTIONS_DIRECTORY_PATH -pcv TRUE/FALSE -c ARCH_CONF_PATH -med TRUE/FALSE -w IMAGE_WIDTH

 * -s parameter is used to specify the number of the sequence we want to run
-* -pvc parameter is used to choose if you want to run 3D point cloud visualization
+* -pvc parameter is used to choose if you want to run 3D point cloud visualization or not
-* -med parameter is used to choose if you want to apply a median filter over the projected images
+* -med parameter is used to choose if you want to apply a median filter over the projected images or not